-Sarmaya’s Head of Collections, Komal Chitnis leads and manages all aspects related to the systematisation, care and access to the collection.
+As the Head of Collections and Learning, Komal Chitnis leads the organization of Sarmaya's collection and learning initiatives.
 She works closely with colleagues across areas to ensure that varied facets of the Sarmaya collection are used well in research, curation, content development and creation of learning opportunities.
 She has a Masters in Archaeology and Museum Studies.
 In the past, she has worked on projects with Pune’s INTACH chapter, the New Walk Museum in Leicester, the Oriental Museum of Durham University, and Dr Bhau Daji Lad Mumbai City Museum.
 She is interested in developing new models of access to collections and interpretive strategies in museums.

-As the Collections Associate, Diksha supports the care, access, and organization of the Sarmaya Collection.
+As the Collections and Research Associate, Diksha supports the care, access, and organization of the Sarmaya Collection.
 She facilitates

 object storage, cataloging, and documentation and coordinates new acquisitions at the archive.
 Working closely with the curatorial team, Diksha contributes to the research and development of various curatorial projects and exhibitions.
 Her interest lies in making museum collections accessible and creating representations for marginalized histories.
 Before joining Sarmaya, Diksha worked at the Dr. Bhau Daji Lad Museum and Cipla Archives, engaging with digitization processes, educational workshops, and oral histories.
 She holds a Master's degree in Archaeology from Deccan College Post Graduate and Research Institute and is keenly interested in studying iconologies in Visual Art.